tada-science/dataform/content/docs/introduction/dataform-in-5-minutes.md

 Managing dependencies with the `ref` function has numerous advantages.

 - The dependency tree complexity is abstracted away.
-Developers simply need to use the ref function and list dependencies.
+Analysts simply need to use the ref function and list dependencies.
-- It enables us to write smaller, more reusable and more modular queries instead of thousand lines long queries.
+- It enables users to write smaller, more reusable and more modular queries instead of thousand lines long queries.
 That makes pipelines easier to debug.
 - You get alerted in real time about issues like missing or circular dependencies

 ### SQLX = transformation logic + data quality testing + documentation